Prevention Starts HERE

 Offering youth and parent education and training

-If it's predictable, it's preventable --substance use, misuse, abuse, and disorders CAN be prevented.
+If it's predictable, it's preventable — substance use, misuse, abuse, and disorders CAN be prevented.

 How?
 Education and awareness with a broad range of programs positively alter the balance between risk and protective factors for drug use in families, schools, and communities (National Institute on Drug Abuse, NIH).

-It takes educating ourselves, families, friends, and communities to understand and support the facts that can and will change the social norms that today support "all teens experiment; it's a right-of-passage, and they will grow out of it."
+It takes educating ourselves, our families, our friends, and our communities to understand and support the facts that can and will change the social norms that today support "all teens experiment; it's a right-of-passage, and they will grow out of it."
 This social norm is NOT the truth, and it's time that our communities get the information necessary to support our youth in substance use prevention.

 Preventing substance use concerns in children, adolescents, and young adults is critical to Americans’ behavioral and physical health.
 If communities and families can intervene early, behavioral health disorders might be prevented or symptoms mitigated - early use of drugs increases a person's chances of having a substance use disorder.
 Remember, drugs change the brain—and this can lead to addiction and other serious problems.
 So, preventing the early use of drugs or alcohol may go a long way in reducing these risks (NIH).